The Quran does not merely retell Hud (peace be upon him). It redistributes him.

 I have placed my trust in God, my Lord and your Lord.
 There is no creature but that He holds its forelock.
 (11:56)

-This is the Hud of this surah.
+This is the Hud (peace be upon him) of this surah.
 Here, he does not primarily serve to denounce names.
 He serves to embody uprightness when the majority threatens.

 Surah Hud is heavy with stability under tension.
 It is traversed by the command: